freeCodeCamp/freeCodeCamp/docs/how-to-work-on-coding-challenges.md

 # --hints--

-Tests to run against user code, in pairs of markdown text and codeblock test code.
+Tests to run against user code, in pairs of markdown text and code block test code.

 ```js
 Code for test one